edinburgh-university-OOSA/final-assessment-freddiegi02/README.md

 # Mapping the Pine Island Galcier

 The task was to develop a python script, capable of comparing elevation change between two datasets.
-In this case using LiDAR Data to map data from LVIS (Land, Vegetation and Ice Sensor) 2009 and 2015.
+In this case using LiDAR Data to map data from LVIS (Land, Vegetation and Ice Sensor) between 2009 and 2015.

 ## Geting Started

-These instructions will get you a copy of the project up and running on your personal device to run and test the code.
+These instructions will get you a copy of the project on your personal device to run and test the code.

 ### Prerequisites
 All of the libraries used in this project are already installed in Edinburgh University Scotia environment.